aagjalpankaj/funalysis/README.md

 - Book value is nothing but the shareholders worth in the company.
 - price to book value usually means the price an investor has to pay for 1 rupee worth in the company.
 - Lower the better, just like the PE.

+___

+*This is my personal fundamental analysis method.
+I won't be responsible for any profit / loss.